 What are Thrive Grants?

 Thrive Grants are a program of the Oklahoma Visual Arts Coalition in partnership with the Andy Warhol Foundation for the Visual Arts' Regranting Program.
-Thrive is an annual award program that funds 8 artists' projects with grants of up to $10,000.
-The projects take place over the course of one year and the program culminates in a celebratory event that includes a public presentation of each project.
+Thrive is an annual program that funds multiple artists' projects with grants of $5,000 or $10,000.
+The projects take place over the course of one year as artists work at their own pace to complete their projects accompanied by periodic group meetings and check ins.

 What is the timeline?